silverleague/silverstripe-logviewer/README.md

 sake dev/build flush=1
 ```

-You will now see a "Jobs" tab in the CMS.
+You will now see a "Logs" tab in the CMS.

 ## Support